Embezzlement and Employee Theft

 What Is Embezzlement?

-Embezzlement is a specific type of fraud, which is defined as "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
+Embezzlement is a specific type of fraud, which is defined as a "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
 For example, accounting embezzlement is the manipulation of accounting records to hide the theft of funds.

 What Are the Factors in Embezzlement?

-For a charge of embezzlement to be supported, four factors must be present and must be proven.
+For a charge of embezzlement to be supported, four factors must be present and must be proven:

 - The defendant must have taken ownership of the property or transferred the property to someone else (called conveyance).

-What Are the Penalties for Embezzlement?
+What Are the Penalties If Convicted?

-What Are Some Examples of Embezzlement?
+Some Examples of Employee Thefts

 Examples of embezzlement include the bank teller who pockets deposits, the bookkeeper who takes customer refunds for himself, the attorney who uses the funds in an escrow account for herself, and the payroll clerk who doesn't deposit the correct amount of employment tax, keeping the rest for himself.

 According to a report by CNBC, employees in retail businesses have a habit of walking off with merchandise.
 It is employee theft, called "shrinkage" in the industry.
 Another common retail employee theft is gift cards.
 They are easy to put in a pocket and walk away with.